 Note: Make sure you get your EOLI benefits tax free

-Death benefits from an employer owned life insurance (EOLI) policy were traditionally tax-free, but the Pension Protection Act of 2006 has put some restrictions on that.
+Death benefits from employer-owned life insurance (EOLI) policy were traditionally tax-free, but the Pension Protection Act of 2006 has put some restrictions on that.
 Now, death benefits received by the policyholder (employer) are tax-free only to the amount equal to the premiums paid unless you follow some pretty strict guidelines.